Drive Whilst Cancelled

 Generally, the starting point for a magistrate at sentencing is to record a conviction, impose a fine and a disqualification period.
 Penalties will depend on whether or not the offence is a first or a repeat offence.

-For a first offence: the maximum fine is 50 penalty units, and the maximum term of imprisonment is 6 months.
-The automatic disqualification period is 12 months and there is no maximum disqualification period restricting the Magistrate.
+For a first offence: the maximum fine is 50 penalty units ($8000), and the maximum term of imprisonment is 6 months.
+The automatic disqualification period is 12 months and there is no maximum disqualification period.

-For a repeat offence within five years: the maximum fine is 100 penalty units, and the maximum term of imprisonment is one year.
-The automatic disqualification period is 24 months and there is no maximum disqualification period restricting the Magistrate.
+For a repeat offence within five years: the maximum fine is 100 penalty units ($16,000), and the maximum term of imprisonment is one year.
+The automatic disqualification period is 24 months and there is no maximum disqualification period.

-Regardless of how bad your traffic record is the court has discretion whether to record a conviction against you for the offence.
+Regardless of how bad your traffic record is, the court has discretion whether to record a conviction against you for the offence.
 If the court decides not to record a conviction, you will not be disqualified from driving.
-Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.
+Section 17 of the Crimes (Sentencing) Act 2005 allows a court the discretion not to impose a conviction.

 The most common defence to this offence is the defence of honest and reasonable mistake of fact.
-You must give evidence that you were unaware at the time of driving that you were disqualified because you were not notified by the RTA or the Court.
-In order to successfully raise the defence you must prove that your belief that you were not suspended was both honest and reasonably held.
+You must give evidence that you were unaware at the time of driving that you were disqualified because you were not notified by the Access Canberra or a court.
+You must prove that your belief that you were not suspended was both honest and reasonably held.

-Whilst it is normally easy to prove that you were not notified by the RTA that your licence was cancelled, it is more difficult to show that your belief is a reasonable one.
+Whilst it is normally easy to prove that you were not notified by Access Canberra that your licence was cancelled, it is more difficult to show that your belief is a reasonable one.
 Knowing that you had (or that it was possible that you had) exceeded your demerit points or that you had outstanding fines may show that your belief was not reasonable.